 B. Local authorities are hereby empowered by ordinance to require that pedestrians shall strictly comply with the directions of any official traffic-control signal and may by ordinance prohibit pedestrians from crossing any roadway in a business district or any designated highways except in a crosswalk.
 (66-7-333 NMSA 1978)

-PEDESTRIANS RIGHT OF WAY IN CROSSWALKS Amended July, 2007
+PEDESTRIANS RIGHT OF WAY IN CROSSWALKS

 When traffic-control signals are not in place or not in operation the driver of a vehicle shall yield the right of way, slowing down or stopping if need be to so yield, to a pedestrian crossing the street within a crosswalk when the pedestrian is in the crosswalk.